LaMassa07/Ransomware-Malaware/README.md

 - run `python decrypt.py` fot decrypt all files

 # How did it work?
-This software encrypt all files, ensuring that they cannot be decrypted except with a specific key, contained in the _decryption.py_ code.
+This software encrypt all files, ensuring that they cannot be decrypted except with a specific key, contained in the _decrypt.py_ code.

 # Disclaimer